greggman/webgpu-utils/README.md

 As I do more WebGPU I find I need more and more helpers to make things less tedious.
 These are the result.
 I expect I'll add more over time.

+Note: At the moment, minified and gzipped this is only 9k!
+It's also possible to tree shake so you'll only get what you use.

 ## Create easy to set uniform and storage `ArrayBuffer` views.

 Example: